Bar chart

 Titles and subtitles

-- Use informative chart titles to help users understand the chart’s topic and what they can expect to learn from it.
+- Use clear, informative titles to help users understand the chart’s topic and key takeaways.

 - Frame titles as a headline that summarizes the trend or insight.

-- Use subtitles to provide more detail about the data being shown and to help users understand how to read and interpret the chart.
+- Use subtitles to add more detail about the data being shown and help users understand how to interpret the chart.

-- Consider phrasing summaries as questions to guide the user’s analysis, especially on exploratory dashboards where users are likely to spend significant time analyzing data.
+- Consider phrasing titles or subtitles as questions to guide the user’s analysis, especially on exploratory dashboards where users are likely to spend significant time analyzing data.

-- Avoid titles and subtitles that are general or vague.
+- Avoid titles and subtitles that are too general or vague.

 Labels